Ensemble nonequivalence and Bose-Einstein condensation in weighted networks: Introduction

-Moreover, research on the relationship between statistical physics and combinatorics has revealed that the relative entropy between the microcanonical and the canonical probability distributions is asymptotically proportional to the logarithm of the determinant of the covariance matrix of the constraints in the canonical ensemble~\cite{squartini2017reconnecting}.
-Since measure equivalence corresponds to the subextensivity of the relative entropy, studying the asymptotic behaviour of the determinant of the covariance matrix is enough in order to assess ensemble equivalence.
-It is worth noticing that, if there is a single constraint (say, the total energy $E$ again), then the determinant of the covariance matrix coincides with the corresponding variance $\sigma^2_{\beta^*}(E)$ and the relative entropy grows asymptotically as $\ln \sigma^2_{\beta^*}(E)=2\ln \sigma_{\beta^*}(E)$.
+Since nonequivalence in the measure sense corresponds to the (super)extensivity of the relative entropy, studying the asymptotic behaviour of the determinant of the (effective) covariance matrix is enough in order to assess ensemble nonequivalence.
+It is worth noticing that, if there is a single constraint (say, the total energy $E$), then the determinant of the covariance matrix coincides with the corresponding variance $\sigma^2_{\beta^*}(E)$ and the relative entropy grows asymptotically (under the necessary hypotheses) as $\ln \sigma^2_{\beta^*}(E)=2\ln \sigma_{\beta^*}(E)$.
 On the other hand, since $E$ is a global constraint, it is generally extensive in the number $n$ of units of the system.
 Therefore the vanishing of the relative fluctuations, i.e. $\sigma_{\beta^*}(E)=o(E)$, implies that the relative entropy is subextensive, i.e. the relative entropy density vanishes in the thermodynamic limit.
-This shows that, \emph{in presence of a global constraint, the vanishing of the relative fluctuations implies ensemble equivalence}.\footnote{Note that the converse is not necessarily true.
+This suggests that, \emph{in presence of a global constraint, the vanishing of the relative fluctuations implies ensemble equivalence}.\footnote{Note that the converse is not necessarily true.
 However, observing ensemble equivalence and non-vanishing relative fluctuations simultaneously requires some rather uncommon circumstances: for instance, if $\sigma_{\beta^*}(E)$ grows like $E^\alpha$ with $\alpha\ge 1$ while the entropy still grows like $E$, then the relative entropy is still subextensive, while the relative fluctuations do not vanish.} How this picture changes in presence of an extensive number of local constraints has not been investigated yet.
 In particular, whether the vanishing of relative fluctuations still implies ensemble equivalence remains an open question.